ent/ent/doc/website/blog/2021-12-09-contributing-my-first-feature-to-ent-grpc-plugin.md

 authorImageURL: "https://avatars.githubusercontent.com/u/9276415?v=4"
 ---

-I have an embarrassing secret to share.
 I've been writing software for years, but, until recently, I didn't know what an ORM was.
 I learned many things obtaining my B.S. in Computer Engineering, but Object-Relational Mapping was not one of those; I was too focused on building things out of bits and bytes to be bothered with something that high-level.
 It shouldn't be too surprising then, that when I found myself tasked with helping to build a distributed web application, I ended up outside my comfort zone.

-One of the difficulties of developing software for someone else is that you aren't able to see inside their head; The requirements aren't always clear and asking questions only helps you understand so much of what they are looking for.
+One of the difficulties with developing software for someone else is, that you aren't able to see inside their head.
+The requirements aren't always clear and asking questions only helps you understand so much of what they are looking for.
 Sometimes, you just have to build a prototype and demonstrate it to get useful feedback.